en

 In Nocheto you can use the `viewfen` command.

-where is possible take by en passant and move number.
+Then the field where it is possible take by en passant.

-Every good chess program can show you the fen position of your current position.
+Every good chess program can show the fen position of the current position.

 In Nocheto you can use the `viewfen` command.

-This command works like fen command, but for a Chess960 FEN notation.
+This command works like the fen command, but for a Chess960 FEN.

-That is almost the same like standar chess FEN notation, only the
+The format is almost the same as the standard chess FEN, only the

 castling is described differently.

-That is almost the same like standar chess FEN notation, only the
+The format is almost the same as the standard chess FEN, only the

 castling is described differently.